junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean feels sick.
 But he remembers Cas was still there, when he woke up from that beating in the hospital.
 He'd been too caught up in his own thoughts to check him properly, but now that he thinks back, Cas might've looked a little pale but he was okay.
 At least Cas was still there by his bedside, which means either the spell wasn't finished, or he got banished back to Heaven but came back unharmed.

 "Just, tell me the words."
 He tries hard to push away the image of Alastair putting his dirty demon hand on Cas's throat, chanting the angel exorcism spell.
-Cas's eyes would probably glow bright and white, his grace would fly skyward until he reaches the Heaven, if Heaven still take him in.
+Cas's eyes would probably glow bright and white, his grace would fly skyward until he reaches Heaven, if Heaven'd still take him in.
 He can't imagine how the first apocalypse would have ended if Cas hadn't been there for him.

 "*Omnipotentis Dei potestatem invoco!
 Ab orbe terra, Hunc angelum omne obsequendum!
 Domine expuet, Ut Deum ad empyreum remittat!*" Meg recites the Latin verses.

 Dean memorizes the whole thing.
-He tries not to think about he is just about to do the same thing to Cas that Alastair did before.
+He tries not to think about the fact he is just about to do the same thing to Cas that Alastair did before.

 "Any side effects I need to know about?"
 Dean asks.